Ncrake/My-First-repository-/README.md

 # My-First-repository-
-Test 1 Helllo world og GitHub
+Test 1 Helllo world of GitHub
+Test 2 GitHub is fun